JUANITACABALLEROV/3DCRGenerator/README.md

 ## License:

-This package is published using MIT License.
+This tool is published using MIT License.